Caught In Limbo

 BEHIND THE SCENES

-To add the lens, or eye, element to the patterns, I first moved a plastic magnifying glass in front of my computer screen.
-The distortions were engaging, so I was ready to move onto glass lenses.
+To add the lens, or eye, element to the patterns, a plastic, magnifying glass is placed in front of the computer screen.
+The distortions were engaging, so, next step was to move onto the glass lenses.

-To temporarily stabilise them in front of the computer screen, I positioned a frame in parallel to the monitor and secured the lenses with tape.
+To temporarily stabilise them in front of the computer screen, a frame was positioned parallel to the monitor and secured the lenses with tape.

 Using the same technique, more lenses have been added to the frame.

-My final solution was to rest the lenses on the glass of an empty picture frame.
+The final solution was to rest the lenses on the glass of an empty picture frame.
 Two stacks of books held the frame with its lenses a specific distance above the screen of an upside-down laptop.
-I connected a second keyboard and mouse to the laptop to give me better control over the animations.
+A second keyboard and a mouse were connected to the laptop to offer better control for the animations.

-I used a tripod to suspend a Fuji XT2 camera with a 10-24 f4 lens above the picture frame.
-It allowed me to keep in focus both the distortion on the lenses and the computer screen.
-I turned off the room’s lights to avoid light reflections and began filming.
+A tripod was used to suspend a Fuji XT2 camera with a 10-24 f4 lens above the picture frame.
+It allowed both the distortion on the lenses and the computer screen to stay in focus.